 - In a large bowl, cream butter and brown sugar until light and fluffy.
 Beat in eggs.
 Combine the flour, baking soda, cinnamon, salt, cloves and nutmeg; add to the creamed mixture alternately with orange and cherry juices, beating well after each addition.
 Stir in the fruit mixture.

-- Pour into two well-greased 8-in. x 4-in. loaf pans.
+- Pour into two well-greased 8x4-in. loaf pans.
 Cover with foil.
 Place on a rack in each of two stockpots.
-Add 2 in. of boiling water to each stockpot; cover and boil gently for 2-1/4 to 2-3/4 hours or until a toothpick inserted near the center comes out clean, adding water as needed.
+Add 2 in. of boiling water to each stockpot; cover and boil gently for 2-1/4 to 2-3/4 hours or until a toothpick inserted in the center comes out clean, adding water as needed.
 Let stand for 5 minutes before unmolding.